Here at Houst we use lockboxes for all our homes. But why? Are they safe? And why don’t we meet guests in-person?

 Simply, a lockbox is a small, external safe containing a key.
 Lockboxes can either be attached to a wall or a railing.

 We use two types of lockbox: wall-mounted and railing.

 - We’ll secure a wall-mounted lockbox to a wall, usually by the entrance to the property itself.

-- More often, we’ll attach a railing lockbox to a nearby bicycle rack, using a bicycle cable to secure it in place.
+- We’ll normally attach a railing lockbox to a nearby bicycle rack, using a bicycle cable to secure it in place.

-We provide guests with the lockbox code via an online portal.
-This portal expires at the end of their reservation.
+We provide guests with the lockbox code via an online portal, which expires at the end of their reservation.
 Guests will then enter the code and – depending on the lockbox type – either twist the handle or squeeze two buttons.
 The lockbox will open and the keys can be retrieved.

 How do guests find the lockbox?

-Airsorted provide guests with a mobile–friendly lockbox guide.
-This lockbox guide includes:
+Houst provide guests with a mobile–friendly lockbox guide.
+This guide includes: